Dylan-Patel/AdventOfCode/README.md

 # AdventOfCode2021

-This repo includes my solutions submitted to Advent of Code 2021.
+This repo includes my solutions for Advent of Code 2021 programming puzzles.